zmitry/esbuild-cra/README.md

 ## how it works

-First we build all the js files at entry `entry.tsx` and output it to the `es_dist` folder and the using webpack we copy that output + built html into dist folder
+First we build all the js files at entry `entry.tsx` and send output into the `es_dist` folder and then using webpack we copy that output + built html into `build` folder
 Also we hook up into webpack dev server and show esbuild errors during development.

 ## TODO